chinapedia/wikipedia.abstract.en/Page/Folk_music.md

 Canada

-Lumbermen_violin_and_sticks_1943.jpgs playing the fiddle, with sticks for percussion, in a lumber camp in 1943.]]
+s playing the fiddle, with sticks for percussion, in a lumber camp in 1943.]]
 Canada's traditional folk music is particularly diverse.[78]
 Even prior to liberalizing its immigration laws in the 1960s, Canada was ethnically diverse with dozens of different Indigenous and European groups present.
 In terms of music, academics do not speak of a Canadian tradition, but rather ethnic traditions (Acadian music, Irish-Canadian music, Blackfoot music, Innu music, Inuit music, Métis fiddle, etc.) and later in Eastern Canada regional traditions (Newfoundland music, Cape Breton fiddling, Quebecois music, etc.)

 "Knowledge of the history of Canada", wrote Isabelle Mills in 1974, "is essential in understanding the mosaic of Canadian folk song.
 Part of this mosaic is supplied by the folk songs of Canada brought by European and Anglo-Saxon settlers to the new land."[79]
 She describes how the French colony at Québec brought French immigrants, followed before long by waves of immigrants from Great Britain, Germany, and other European countries, all bringing music from their homelands, some of which survives into the present day.
 Ethnographer and folklorist Marius Barbeau estimated that well over ten thousand French folk songs and their variants had been collected in Canada.
 Many of the older ones had by then died out in France.